When building Jamstack projects, you can really get the most out of the stack if you stick to a few best practices.

-Because JAMstack projects don’t rely on server-side code, they can be distributed instead of living on a single server.
-Served directly from a CDN unlocks speeds and performance that can’t be beat.
+Because Jamstack projects don’t rely on server-side code, they can be distributed instead of living on a single server.
+Serving directly from a CDN unlocks speeds and performance that can’t be beat.
 The more of your app you can push to the edge, the better the user experience.

-Because JAMstack markup is prebuilt, content changes won’t go live until you run another build.
-Automating this process will save you lots of headache.
+Because Jamstack markup is prebuilt, content changes won’t go live until you run another build.
+Automating this process will save you lots of frustration.
 You can do this yourself with webhooks, or use a publishing platform that includes the service automatically.

-As JAMstack projects grow really large, new changes might require re-deployment of hundreds files.
+As Jamstack projects grow really large, new changes might require re-deploying hundreds of files.
 Uploading these one at a time can cause inconsistent state while the process completes.
 You can avoid this with a system that lets you do “atomic deploys,” where no changes go live until all changed files have been uploaded.